Graduation is a thrilling and terrifying time for high school and college graduates alike.

 The way to do this is to always understand how much money you have coming in and how much is going out.

-Set aside 10 minutes to sit down with your graduate and map out their budget.
-Start by writing down their planned monthly income and subtract your fixed expenses (car payments, student loan bills, rent) and the remainder is the money you have to spend on things like entertainment and food each month.
+Take 10 minutes to sit down with your graduate and map out their budget.
+Start by writing down their planned monthly income and subtracting it from their fixed expenses (car payments, student loan bills, rent).
+The remainder is the money they now have to spend on things like entertainment and food each month.

-Plenty of college students and graduates shake their heads in disbelief when someone advises them to start saving.
-They wonder how that feat is possible with all of their student loan debt and first jobs (or college jobs) notoriously coming with small salaries?”
+Plenty of students and graduates shake their heads in disbelief when someone advises them to start saving.
+They wonder how that feat is possible with all of their student loan debt and notoriously small salaries.

 But it’s still important to practice the habit of tucking aside money each paycheck.

-Even if you can only afford to put away $5 a paycheck, the habit will serve you well in the years to come.
+Even if they can only afford to put away $5 a paycheck, the habit will serve them well in the years to come.
 Simply remind them as their salary increases, they can then increase the amount they put into savings.

-Graduating with the least amount of debt possible will give you the flexibility to take larger risks in your career because you won’t be as desperate to just start earning money to pay down bills.
+Graduating with the least amount of debt possible will give them the flexibility to take larger risks in their careers because they won’t be as desperate to earn money to pay down bills.

-College graduates facing the impending weight of student loans need to evaluate all their repayment options.
+College graduates facing the impending weight of student loans should evaluate all their repayment options.

-Be diligent about finding all your loans before the six months grace period is up.
-Look into income-based repayment programs for Federal loans and various refinance options on private loans are great options to help pay down that debt.
+Make sure they are diligent about organizing all of their loans before the six month grace period is up.
+Income-based repayment programs for Federal loans and various refinance options on private loans are great options to help pay down that debt.

-Those high interest rates can be killer and any credit card debt you amassed in college should be a top priority to eliminate in the months after graduation.
+Those high interest rates can be killer.
+Any credit card debt amassed in college should be a top priority to eliminate in the months after graduation.

-Both sets of graduates need to be diligent about using credit cards.
+Both sets of graduates need to be diligent about their use of credit cards.

-Credit cards can be a beneficial resource for building your credit score, but can be dangerous when it comes to creating debt.
+Credit cards can be a beneficial resource for building their credit score, but can also quickly become dangerous as it relates to creating debt.

-Educate them on how to use their budget to ensure you don’t overspend on their credit card.
+Educate them on how to use their budget to ensure they don’t overspend on their credit card.
 Plus, why it’s important to pay the balance off on time and in full each month.

-5. Build a strong credit history and credit score
+5. A strong credit history and credit score are essential.

 Your credit history is a lot like a college transcript; it will follow you forever and impact your future.
 Tweet this

-Plus, certain employers pull a credit report during the hiring process and most landlords (reputable ones at least) will run a credit check on you before renting you an apartment.
+Plus, certain employers pull a credit report during the hiring process and most landlords (reputable ones at least) will run a credit check before allowing someone to sign a lease.

 Handling credit cards wisely is one of the easiest ways to build a strong credit score.
 Tweet this

-Student loans will also contribute to a credit score, but you won’t be building your score until you begin making payments on your loans.
+Student loans will also contribute to a credit score, but they won’t build their score until they begin making payments on those loans.

 Take the time to study up

 There are lots of ways to learn about finances: books, websites, blogs, podcasts and TV shows.
-Encourage your child to find which one appeals to you and focus on studying up.
+Encourage your child to find which one appeals to them and focus on studying up.

-By taking the time to learn the financial basics, you’ll eliminate a lot of anxiety swirling around managing your money.
+By taking the time to learn the financial basics, they can eliminate a lot of anxiety around managing money.